enso-managers/home/index.md

 <!--  <li><a href="https://specif.de/en/#literature" target="_blank">Literature</a>,</li> -->

-Since 2024 we are contributing to <a href="https://cascade.gfse.org" target="_blank">CASCaDE</a>, a project to prepare an OMG standard supporting collaboration in the product lifecycle.
+Since 2024 we are contributing to <a href="https://cascade.gfse.org" target="_blank">CASCaDE</a>, a project preparing an OMG standard to support collaboration in the product lifecycle.
 A graph-native approach is used to integrate product information from various sources in established data formats such as ReqIF, SysML v1/v2, STEP, FMI/SSP and others.

 ## Values